{[{item.Location}]} |

 Handpicked by a Local Expert

-The area around Rotorua, Taupo and the Bay of Plenty region is rich in Maori history and culture.
-The lakes, volcanoes and valleys of the region contain many sacred sites, and tourism is the most impo...
+Our guide to Guide To Rotorua Maori Culture by our Rotorua local expert.
+The area around Rotorua, Taupo and the Bay of Plenty region is rich in Maori history and culture...

-Rotorua is situated 230km southeast of Auckland and attracts visitors who are drawn to the sulphuric delights of the city's geothermal activity.
-Geysers and mud pools form the foundations of tour...
+Our guide to Rotorua by our Rotorua local expert - Rotorua is situated 230km southeast of Auckland and attracts visitors who are drawn to the sulphuric delights of the city's geothermal activity.

-Our quick guide to Rotorua City Centre highlights where the main scenic points of interest are located, along with useful information on shopping, dining, accommodation and more.
-Rotoru...
+Our quick guide to Rotorua City Centre will help you understand where each of the main points of interest are located when you visit the city centre.

-Rotorua city is surrounded by a plethora of beautiful lakes - 16 in all.
-Most of the lakes are open all year round, and if fishing is your thing, then you'll be spoiled for choice.
-90% of the waters a...
+Our guide to Rotorua Lakes by our Rotorua local expert - Rotorua city is surrounded by a plethora of beautiful lakes - 16 in all.
+Most of the lakes are open all year roun...

 Rotorua and its surrounding areas offer interesting and beautiful walks complemented by the unique landscape and geothermal activity.
-Rotorua walks means seeing lush native bush, ancient forests, casc...
+You will see lush native bush, ancient forests, cascading waterfalls, volcanic craters and some of the clearest, freshest water you have ever seen in your life.

-In the heart of the North Island lies the region of Taupo, home of the country's largest freshwater lake, geothermal attractions and Huka Falls, the most visited natural attraction in New Zealand...
+A guide to Taupo by our local expert.
+In the heart of the North Island lies the region of Taupo, home of the country's largest freshwater lake, geothermal attractions and Huka Falls, the most visited natural attraction in New Zealand.
+Lake Taupo is a magnet for those seeking some wet pursuits away from the coast.

 My Guide Rotorua is part of the global My Guide Network of Online & Mobile travel guides.